Asset types guide

 Large language model-enabled (LLM) 3D models with advanced functionality aimed to enhance your users' experience.

-The Studio offers a wide variety of assets designed to suit a broad range of thematic styles, from realistic environments like offices and nature scenes to landscapes and historical settings.
-Explore the asset library to discover elements that match the vision for your virtual experience.
+Offers a wide variety of assets designed to suit a broad range of thematic styles, from realistic environments like offices and nature scenes to landscapes and historical settings.

 For optimal asset management, the Assets panel offers these additional options: